oVirt/ovirt-site/source/feature/externaltasks.html.md

 ### Summary

-Enable plug-in to inject tasks to the engine application using the API, change their statuses and track them from the UI.
+Enable plug-in to inject tasks to the engine application using the REST API, change their statuses and track them from the UI.
 A task may have other nesting sub-tasks under it.

 ### Owner